 The Monitoring Officer submits an annual report to the Corporate Governance Committee on the operation of the Members' Code of Conduct and arrangements for dealing with complaints.

-Since July 2022 there have been seven complaints (relating to six members) received by the Monitoring Officer under the Members' Code of Conduct.
+Since July 2023 there have been four complaints received by the Monitoring Officer under the Members' Code of Conduct.
 These complaints were resolved as set out below: